yunzhaoli/Avalara_homework/README.md

 }
 ```

+### Result:
+If the two date ranges overlap, the value of overlap will be true.
+If they do not overlap, the value of overlap will be false.

 ## Installation

-* Clone the repository to your local machine:
+* Clone the repository:

 	```git clone https://github.com/yunzhaoli/Avalara_homework.git```